 - a lupus-like reaction, which includes muscle aches, joint pain, a rash, and a fever

 People should always discuss the risks of certain medication types with a doctor.
 For example, receiving the Tysabri infusion increases the risk of a condition called progressive multifocal leukoencephalopathy.

 This condition occurs in people who have the John Cunningham virus, which does not usually cause any symptoms.
 As a result, doctors will test people for this virus before beginning Tysabri infusions.

-Some of the risks can be serious.
-For example, if a person uses anti-TNF medications and immunosuppressants, such as azathioprine (Imuran), they are at greater risk for developing lymphoma.
+However, there are also greater risks of side effects when using both medications.
+Some of these risks can be serious.
+For example, if a person uses anti-TNF medications and immunosuppressants, such as azathioprine (Imuran), they are at greater risk of developing lymphoma.